darkusaido/conway-multiplayer/README.md

 # conway-multiplayer
-Conway's Game of Life  written in Node.js and socket.io to allow clients to play together in real time.
+Conway's Game of Life  written in Node.js, C++, and socket.io to allow clients to play together in real time.

 https://conway-multiplayer.herokuapp.com/